Client API

 defer response.deinit();

-std.debug.print("Status: {d}\n", .{response.status_code});
+std.debug.print("Status: {d}\n", .{response.status.code});

-std.debug.print("Body: {s}\n", .{response.body});
+std.debug.print("Body: {s}\n", .{response.text() orelse ""});

 // POST with JSON